Ash

 Rehydrate with Fluids

-A bout of diarrhea can result in excess water loss.
+dog drinking waterA bout of diarrhea can lead to excessive water loss.
 This can lead to dehydration.
-To avoid this offer your dog moderate amounts of water throughout the day.
-Pedialyte in addition to water, or low sodium chicken or beef broth can also be used as a substitute while your pup is fasting.
+To avoid this, offer your dog moderate amounts of water throughout the day.
+Pedialyte, in addition to water, or low-sodium chicken or beef broth can also be used as a substitute while your pup is fasting.

-Slowly Reintroduce Nutrition
+Slowly Reintroduce a Bland Diet for Nutrition

 Pumpkin Provides Fiber